Kelsey Copeland's Page

 http://facebook.com/peripherada (everything I plan on doing always with zines and art and stuff)

 I'm in college with a major in neuroscience and a minor in sculpture.
 That's really all I want in life.
+Oh, and to finish a zine eventually.